Web Content Display (Global)

 The intention behind EIF is to assist students to recognise their individual strengths and see that the purpose and value of learning is much more than knowledge and grades.
 Through EIF students will:

 - pursue and develop an area of interest that matters to them

 In EIF students will lead their own learning and use a self-directed approach to move away from the old ‘what do you want to do’ and towards ‘who do you want to be.’

-Analysis and evaluation of the pilot identified whether the new subjects delivered the intended impact.
-This process also provided valuable insights and recognised refinements that will be adapted into the delivery of the subject to support the second pilot.
-Some key learnings from the initial pilot include:
+Analysis and evaluation of the pilot provided valuable insights and recognised refinements that were adapted for the second pilot.
+Some key learnings included:

 - pilot teachers suggested that students thrived when growing and learning occurred in an area of personal value (passion)

 - students were able to transfer their learning of new skills and capabilities into their approach with other SACE subjects

 - as pilot teachers stepped back from providing instruction and scaffolds, students stepped in and were able to authentically engage in learning that was of personal value and interest

 - assessment processes emphasised the role of the teacher in using natural evidence of learning, agency, feedback and metacognition to progress student learning.